gar1t/gage-save/tests/samples-gagefiles.md

 ## Missing config binding target

-When specifying a binding, `target` is required.
+When specifying a binding, `target` or `include` is required.

-    >>> run("gage check missing-bind-target.json")  # +wildcard
+    >>> run("gage check empty-config.json")  # +wildcard
-    ERROR: missing-bind-target.json has problems
+    ERROR: empty-config.json has problems
     Properties ['train'] are invalid
     Properties ['config'] are invalid
     ...
-    Properties ['bind'] are invalid
-    ...
-    The object is missing required properties ['target'] ...
+    The object is missing required properties ['target'] The object is missing required properties ['include'] ...
     <1>

 ## Kitchen sink

-`kitchen-sink.json` is intended to demonstrate every configuration option.
+`kitchen-sink.json` is intended to demonstrate a variety of configurations.

     >>> run("gage check kitchen-sink.toml")
     kitchen-sink.toml is a valid Gage file